mybonk-wiki

 curl -u public:2S8PWBZ71wMXdrsAxL21 -d '{"jsonrpc": "1.0", "id": "curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' http://mybonk-jay:8332/

-You can use curl with the -v (verbose) parameter to see the headers sent: The text after the Basic keyword is the base64 encoded text string of the username:password combination that was passed with the -u parameter.
+You can use curl with the -v (verbose) parameter to see the sent headers: The text after the Basic keyword is the base64 encoded text string of the username:password that were passed with the -u parameter.

 Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx

-To manually generate the base64 encoded credentials on Linux, you can simply call:
+To manually generate this base64 encoded credentials you can simply use:

 $ echo -n "username:password" | base64 -w0